Hill30/NGScroller/README.md

 -------------------
 ###Description

-The ngScrollCanvas directive indicates a particular element as canvas for the ngScroll directive.
+The ngScrollCanvas directive marks a particular element as canvas for the ngScroll directive.
 If no parent of the ngScroll directive is marked with ngScrollCanvas directive, the immediate parent of the ngScroll directive will be used as canvas

 ###Usage